SlappyPenguin/antsolver/README.md

 ## Performance
 The full solver will play in the standardised version of HUNL used in the Annual Computer Poker Competition:

-- $20,000 stacks
+- $20,000 initial stacks
 - $50/$100 blinds
 - All integer bet sizes allowed (above min bet)

 However, in this first iteration of the solver, off-tree betting actions are not yet allowed.
-Early testing suggests the bot plays at around advanced-amateur strength.
+Early testing indicates the bot plays at advanced-amateur strength.

-Consider its policy as SB opening preflop:
+Consider its policy as Small Blind opening preflop:

 <p align="center">
   <img src="images/antsolver_preflop1.png" width="700"><br>